Young people boldly leading forward. We’re Next Up.

 Since our founding in 2001, our leadership development programs have created a generation of young people that are leading the charge on building a more accessible, equitable, and innovative democracy.
 Our many programs all focus on creating tangible opportunities for young people to become skilled organizers – explore our programs tab to learn more!

-Amplifying young people’s voices in politics
+Amplifying young people’s voices

 We work year-round to engage young people around the power of their vote.
 Every year we register to vote and turn out thousands of young voters by engaging high school and college students to do peer to peer voter registration and civic education in their schools’ classrooms.